Big Daddy Love

 Big Daddy Love (BDL to many fans) has released four CDs, most recently Live at Ziggy’s and This Time Around.
 One reviewer wrote, “Big Daddy Love is a force.
 The festival scene has been eating them up.
 If you haven’t been able to check them out yet, then you are missing out.
 It’s a foot-stomping good time at every single show, and they are the nicest guys I have met in music.”

-The quintet, based in Winston-Salem, North Carolina, has played well over a thousand shows over most of the country.
+The quartet–– based in Winston-Salem, North Carolina–– has played well over a thousand shows over most of the country.

-Members include: Josh Daniel on lead vocals and acoustic guitar, Matteo “Joey” Recchio on electric guitar and vocals, Brian Paul Swenk on banjo, Ashley Sutton on bass guitar, and Scotty Lewis on drums
+Members include: Matteo “Joey” Recchio on electric guitar and vocals, Brian Paul Swenk on banjo, Ashley Sutton on bass guitar, and Scotty Lewis on drums